cgs-earth/hydromet-mhews-workshop-addis-2026/README.md

 **Time:** 09:00 – 12:30 *(with a coffee break from 10:40 – 11:00)*
 **Presenters:** Mr. Washington Otieno

 These discussion-based sessions will focus on the **long-term sustainability and scalability of the pilot**.
 Participants will discuss **ownership and governance, organizational roles and responsibilities, and capacity development**, considering what would be needed to support continued implementation beyond the workshop.
+You can find the questions to guide the discussion and the table participants will need to complete during these sessions [here](https://github.com/cgs-earth/hydromet-mhews-workshop-addis-2026/blob/main/materials/Sustainability%20Discussion_11_copies.docx)

 **After the workshop, we will share the discussion notes with participants.**